gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine poured some into a heavy brown pottery mug and held it up gingerly.

 Razi sipped and made a face.
 "There's poppy in this."

 Erileine took it from him uncertainly.
 "The captain's wife gave you some last night.
 Do you remember what happened?"

 Razi sighed raggedly.
 "Someone shot us.
 Me.
 From the trees."
-He slid one hand down to his side under the quilt and winced.  "*La*...
-She will be disappointed in me, you know.
+He slid one hand down to his side under the quilt and winced.  "*La*… She will be disappointed in me, you know.
 I told her, yes, I promise, I can do a little traveling without gathering any new scars."
 He tried to chuckle.